webdetails/cdv/README.md

 Creating New Validations
 ------------------------

-All the specific information will be stored in `solution/cdv/tests/`
+All the validations created will be stored in `solution/cdv/tests/`

 The files will have the format `Name.cdv` and will internally be a _JSON_ file with the following structure: